Book list for Nov 2020

 Nursing Care of the Adult II

-Students must achieve a composite score of 75% on the HESI Entrance Exam in order to qualify for admission to the Columbus School of Practical Nursing.
+Students must achieve a composite score of 75% on the HESI Entrance Exam in order to qualify for admission to the Practical Nursing program.

 Note: the science portions are not required.
 Our minimum score is based on an average of the following 4 sections of the examination: